francistor/yaas/doc/readme.md

 This file defines the handler (Actor class deriving from MessageHandler) to be used.

-For radius, the names are predefined: `AccessRequestHandler`, `AccountingRequestHandler` and `CoARequestHandler`
+For radius, the name is predefined as "RadiusHandler"